axiom-data-science/portal-docs/overview.rst

 The table below contains a key to several of the important terms used in describing the |title|'s chartin capabilities:

 .. csv-table::
-	:header: "Term", "Description"
+	:header: -Term-, -Description-
 	:widths: 15, 50

-	"**Minimum**", "The minimum value of the entire time-series within each bin, represented by a dashed blue line."
-	"**Mean to the 10th percentile**", " The range from the mean to the 10th percentile of the data is represented by a blue shaded area."
+	-**Minimum**-, -The minimum value of the entire time-series within each bin, represented by a dashed blue line.- -**Mean to the 10th percentile**-, - The range from the mean to the 10th percentile of the data is represented by a blue shaded area.-
-	"**Mean**", "The mean of the entire time-series within each bin, represented by a dashed gray line."
-	"**Mean to the 90th percentile**", "The range from the mean to the 90th percentile of the data is represented by a red shaded area."
+	-**Mean**-, -The mean of the entire time-series within each bin, represented by a dashed gray line.- -**Mean to the 90th percentile**-, -The range from the mean to the 90th percentile of the data is represented by a red shaded area.-
-	"**Maximum**", "The maximum value of the entire time-series within each bin is represented by a dashed red line."
-	"**Line chart**", "A chart of the current values with historical statistics."
-	"**Climatology**", "Year-to-date monthly mean values of the current year compared to historical statistics."
-	"**Anomaly**", "The data values minus the mean values across all years."
-	"**Curtain**", "If data is available at depth, the chart will show depth on the y-axis with the values represented by colors."
+	-**Maximum**-, -The maximum value of the entire time-series within each bin is represented by a dashed red line.- -**Line chart**-, -A chart of the current values with historical statistics.- -**Climatology**-, -Year-to-date monthly mean values of the current year compared to historical statistics.- -**Anomaly**-, -The data values minus the mean values across all years.- -**Curtain**-, -If data is available at depth, the chart will show depth on the y-axis with the values represented by colors.-

 Time bins
 ---------